Dentistry

 • Tongue or oral pain

-• Other symptoms of jaundice, such as yellow skin and eyes or changes in stools or urine
+• Other symptoms of jaundice, such as yellow skin and eyes or changes in stool or urine

-Jaundice in particular should receive medical attention as soon as possible.
+Jaundice, in particular, requires medical attention as soon as possible.

 Treatment